massgov/mayflower-patternlab/docs/atomic-design.md

 2. http://mayflower.digital.mass.gov/?p=atoms-input-checkbox
     * This is an example of an atom that can't be broken down any further.
 The Mayflower style guide would never use the `input type=checkbox` element by itself so this atom requires the outer span tag and corresponding label.

-### Molecules - (stylized collections)
+### Molecules - (stylized collection)
-A Molecules is a stylized collection of Atoms, Molecules, and or HTML elements.
-Molecules have the greatest flexibility of all the patterns.
+A Molecule is a stylized collection of Atoms, HTML elements and even other Molecules that are combined to create a new pattern for a simple task.
+These patterns usually accomplishs a single goal like a stylized link (ie: Callout Link) or a menu of links (ie: Footer Links).
+Molecules have the greatest flexibility of all the patterns so please make sure you're not building an Atom or Organism.

 #### Quick guide:
-* Includes other patterns or HTML elements
+* Includes other patterns (Atoms or Molecules) or HTML elements
+  * Currently, some patterns are incorrectly categorized so including an Organism is acceptable. (ie: Rich Text organism)
-* Usually contains content data
+* Can render content data or pass it on to other patterns
 * Almost always uses a theme SCSS file to style the element

 #### Example